svenssonjoel/lispBM/doc/lbmref.md

 (eq (+ 1 2) (+ 0 2) (+ -1 2))
 ```

-The = comparison can be used on tree shaped data.
-The following expression evaluates to
+The `eq` comparison can be used on tree shaped data.
+The following
-`t`.
+expression evaluates to `t`.

 ```clj
 (eq '(1 (1 2)) '(1 (1 2)))
 ```